armansyz/dsapy/README.md

-# dsapy
+# Data Structures and Algorithms in Python
+## Solutions to Exercises
-Data Structures and Algorithms in Python
+Here I got solutions to the exercises in the book Data Structures and Algorithms in Python by Michael T. Goodrich.